 - 2 tablespoons chopped fresh parsley plus more for garnish

-- Saute the onion in olive oil in a large pot over medium high heat until soft (2-3 minutes)
+- Saute the onion in olive oil (2 tablespoons) in a large pot over medium high heat until soft (2-3 minutes)

 - Turn the heat to low and add the sweet potatoes.
 Simmer until sweet potatoes are cooked through, approximately 15 minutes (depending on how small you cut them).

-- Turn the heat off and add the chicken and parsley.
+- Turn the heat off and add the chicken (2 cups) and parsley (2 tablespoons).
 Stir and allow to sit for a minute or so to make sure the chicken gets warmed through.

 - Serve hot garnished with extra fresh parsley.